jshridha/docker-blueiris/README.md

 * Example docker run also has log output size limited.
 This will help the container storage layer from getting out of control.

+* **NOTES:**

-* **NOTE:** The container must be run in privileged mode for the first run to allow installation of the Visual C++ components.
+* The container must be run in privileged mode for the first run to allow installation of the Visual C++ components.
 The privileged flag can be removed after the first run.
+* TZ must be specified in order to get correct time overlays in BlueIris.
+* --init option is required as a separate script now runs inside to check if BlueIris.exe is running and kills PID 1 to stop the container.

 ## Advanced Options